TheSoftwareFactory/lokki-server/README.md

     $ node lokki-server.js

+Server can be run with different configurations by setting `NODE_ENV` environment variable (`development` is used by default).
+For example:

+    $ NODE_ENV=production node lokki-server.js

+Server loads matching configuration from `config/` directory – see `lib/config.js` for details about all available configuration options.

-Tests can be run with:
+Tests can be run with (always uses `NODE_ENV=test`):

     $ node unittest-runner.js